tbarker/5X-Crypto-Security-Guide/README.md

 You can use any three you want, if they work with your signing tablets.
 They ought to be different makes to diversify risk.

-[Diceware](https://github.com/dstodolny/BIP39-diceware)is a command-line alternative for creating seed phrases with dice.
+[Diceware](https://github.com/dstodolny/BIP39-diceware) is a command-line alternative for creating seed phrases with dice.

 - [Trezor Safe 5](https://trezor.io/trezor-safe-5-black-graphite)
 - [Ledger Shift](https://shop.ledger.com/products/ledger-flex/graphite)